Xenios91/InsecureFunctionFinder/README.md

 ## Installation/Compilation
 - Requires Ghidra
 - Just place this script in your Ghidra plugins folder, which can be created by selecting "Manage Script Directories" in Ghidras Script Manager.
+- Note: This was tested on Ghidra 10.4.1, older versions may not work as intended.

 ## Utilization
 1. Perform analysis with Ghidra.